cs3216/cs3216.github.io/coursework/mobile/index.md

     online somewhere.
 Make sure that your application name is clearly written in the `README` file.

-1. A write-up, `group-<number>-milestones.pdf` containing
+1. A write-up, `group-<number>-milestones.pdf`, containing
     your answers to all compulsory milestones that require written answers.
 Please make sure that the URL for your application is clearly stated in the write-up for the conveninience of the teaching staff.

-1. Lighthouse `html` report, `group-<number>-lighthouse.html`.
+1. Lighthouse HTML report, `group-<number>-lighthouse.html`.

 1. A one/two-page pitch of your application, `group-<number>-pitch.pdf` to convince each teaching staff